 —Dr Kenneth Field, ESRI

 Cartography is very mis-understood.
 Public and professional (mis)perception are entrenched in an archaic view of the profession, considering it outmoded and not relevant today, as they see it.
 It’s harmful to the profession for those who occupy it, becoming map-makers migrated from other disciplines, to try and differentiate themselves with terms such as ‘neo-cartography’ and other attempts to rename what is essentially the same core practice.
-Embrace the profession!
-This reinvention is pointless and time-wasting; embrace the profession, learn from it and make some truly outstanding maps.
-Dr Kenneth Field presents the case, in support of cartography, in more depth.
-It truly is both an artistic and a scientific profession, and like many professions, there are practicing cartographers with different skillsets and interests, so you get a variety of mapping.
+This reinvention is somewhat pointless and time-wasting; embrace the profession, learn from it and make some truly outstanding maps.
+Dr Kenneth Field presents the case in more dept in the article, ‘In Support of Cartography’.
+It truly is both an artistic and a scientific profession, and like many professions, there are practicing cartographers with different skillsets and interests, so you naturally get a variety of mapping outputs.

 When Jason first trained as a cartographer, he learnt to create maps by hand with rOtring and Staedtler pens, rub-down lettering, self-adhesive tints, patterns and tapes — even scribing film — a very hard technique to master!
 Modern technology has made workflow so much easier these days, releasing you of most of those tightly constrained production and reproduction restrictions, which often also required very well developed manual skills.
 More importantly, technology has enabled seemingly endless representational opportunities!